bitovi/academy/src/ngrx/16-test-used-selectors/test-used-selectors.md

 ## Description

-In this section will write unit tests involving Sections.
-Whenever we use Selectors in our Components, Services, etc. We can use `provideMockStore()` to mock the behavior of our Selectors.
+In this section, we will write unit tests involving Selectors.
+Whenever we use Selectors in our Components, Services, etc. we can use `provideMockStore()` to mock the behavior of our Selectors.

 ## Update `dashboard.component.spec.ts`